Elliptic Double Affine Hecke Algebras: Infinite groups

 We observe that if $X$ is projective over a Noetherian ring $R$, then $\hat\A^1_X$ is affine over $R$.
 Since the construction respects closed embeddings, it suffices to consider the case $X=\P^n_R$.
-In that case, we note that the section $\sum_i t^i x_i$ of the pullback of $\sO_X(1)$ is invertible, and thus the trivial line bundle is very ample on $\hat\A^1_X$, making it affine.
-Since this holds for any embedding of $X$ in projective space, it follows that any very ample line bundle on $X$ becomes trivial on $\hat\A^1_X$, and thus (since very ample bundles generate the Picard group) that any line bundle on $X$ becomes trivial on $\hat\A^1_X$.
+In~that case, we~note that the section~$\sum_i t^i x_i$ of the pullback of~$\sO_X(1)$ is invertible, and thus the trivial line bundle is very ample on~$\hat\A^1_X$, making it affine.
+Since this holds for any embedding of~$X$ in projective space, it follows that any very ample line bundle on~$X$ becomes trivial on~$\hat\A^1_X$, and thus (since very ample bundles generate the Picard group) that any line bundle on~$X$ becomes trivial on~$\hat\A^1_X$.

-\begin{prop} Suppose $X$ and $Y$ are projective over the Noetherian affine scheme $S$, and let $M$ be a quasicoherent sheaf bimodule on $X\times_S Y$.
-Let $M'$ be the base change of $M$ to $\hat\A^1_S$.
-Then the fiber products of $\hat\A^1_X$ and $\hat\A^1_Y$ with the support of any coherent subsheaf of $M'$ are canonically isomorphic, and the affine localization $\hat\A^1_X\times_{\hat\A^1_S}\hat\A^1_Y$ of $X\times_S Y\times_S \hat{A}^1_S$ is an fpqc covering of $X\times_S Y$. \end{prop}
+\begin{prop} Suppose $X$ and $Y$ are projective over the Noetherian affine scheme $S$, and let $M$ be a quasicoherent sheaf bimodule on~$X\times_S Y$.
+Let $M'$ be the base change of~$M$ to~$\hat\A^1_S$.
+Then the fiber products of~$\hat\A^1_X$ and $\hat\A^1_Y$ with the support of any coherent subsheaf of~$M'$ are canonically isomorphic, and the affine localization~$\hat\A^1_X\times_{\hat\A^1_S}\hat\A^1_Y$ of~$X\times_S Y\times_S \hat{A}^1_S$ is an fpqc covering of~$X\times_S Y$. \end{prop}

-\begin{proof} The only thing to observe is that the support of any coherent subsheaf of $M'$ is contained in the base change of the support of a coherent subsheaf of $M$, and thus the claim reduces to the fact that the construction $\hat\A^1$ respects finite morphisms. \end{proof}
+\begin{proof} The only thing to observe is that the support of any coherent subsheaf of~$M'$ is contained in the base change of the support of a coherent subsheaf of~$M$, and thus the claim reduces to~the fact that the construction~$\hat\A^1$ respects finite morphisms. \end{proof}

-\begin{rem} In particular, given bimodules on $X\times_S Y$ and $Y\times_S Z$, we can use the corresponding bimodules on $\hat\A^1_X\times_{\hat\A^1_S} \hat\A^1_Y$ and $\hat\A^1_Y\times_{\hat\A^1_S}\hat\A^1_Z$ to control the tensor product. \end{rem}
+\begin{rem} In particular, given bimodules on~$X\times_S Y$ and $Y\times_S Z$, we~can use the corresponding bimodules on~$\hat\A^1_X\times_{\hat\A^1_S} \hat\A^1_Y$ and $\hat\A^1_Y\times_{\hat\A^1_S}\hat\A^1_Z$ to control the tensor product. \end{rem}

-Thus when $X$ is projective, or more generally when $\hat\A^1_X$ is affine, we always have the option to replace the sheaf algebra with the actual algebra of global sections of $M$ on $\hat\A^1_X\times_{\hat\A^1_S}\hat\A^1_X$, and descent essentially reduces to checking that the algebra has a description which is independent of the auxiliary coordinate.
+Thus when~$X$ is projective, or more generally when~$\hat\A^1_X$ is affine, we~always have the option to replace the sheaf algebra with the actual algebra of global sections of~$M$ on~$\hat\A^1_X\times_{\hat\A^1_S}\hat\A^1_X$, and~des\-cent essentially reduces to checking that the algebra has a description which is independent of the auxiliary coordinate.